alongubkin/phonertc/README.md

     lt-cred-mech
     fingerprint

-Next, open `/etc/turnuserdb.conf` and add a new user at the end of the file (the format is `username:password`).
+Next, open `/etc/turnuserdb.conf` and add a new user at the end of the file.
+The format is:

+    username:password

 To start the TURN server, run the following command: